Pumpkin Spice Chocolate Chip Cookies

 2. Add to large bowl the pumpkin, peanut butter, and vanilla.
 Mix well to incorporate the peanut butter then stir in the rolled oats.

-4. Continue using your hands to form 12 cookies, (about 2 oz/56 g each) and place them on a baking sheet.
-If you find the dough is sticking to your hands, moisten your hands with a bit of water and shake off the excess.
+4. Using a dough scooper, divide dough to make 12 jumbo cookies.
+(60g each) Use your hands to roll cookies into round flat disks.
+(If dough is sticking to your hands, moisten your hands with a bit of water and shake off the excess).

-5. Gently flatten cookies with fork and if desired lightly sprinkle cookies with turbinado sugar.
-To prevent the dough from sticking, dip it water and shake of the excess.
+5. Gently flatten each disk with a fork.
+(To prevent the dough from sticking, dip fork into a glass of water and shake off the excess).

-6. Bake cookies for 25 minutes.
-Remove from the oven cool on cooling rack.
+7. Bake cookies for 25 minutes.
+Remove cookies from baking sheet and cool on cooling rack.

 Notes

-• If desired, substitute pumpkin with either butternut or kabocha squash.
+• Substitute pumpkin with either butternut or kabocha squash.
 Squash can be steamed or pan roasted.
 Blend until smooth before using.

 • Use a peanut butter without added sugar or oil.
 Can substitute with almond butter or a nut and seed butter.

-• Substitute chocolate chips for carob chips, or raisins.
+• Substitute chocolate chips for raisins or carob chips.